opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 6. Select the desired storage
 7. In the "Billing Address" section, fill the required fields and "Proceed to payment"

-At anypoint, the billing information can be modified by directing to *Billing > Subscription > Finish checkout*
+At any point, the billing information can be modified by directing to *Billing > Subscription > Finish checkout*

 All pricing information is available <a href="https://qfield.cloud/pricing" target="_blank">on the Pricing page</a>.